osuagwu/laradmin/packages/bethelchika/laradmin/docs/menu.md

 ```
 Note the the namedRouteParams property has to be provided if the route needs parameter but the values can be any thing here since only the route name is relevant here.

-A more efficient way to add dummy like behaviour with creating new items is to add dummy route names to to an item uisng addDummyNamedRoutes method:
+A more efficient way to add dummy-like behaviour with creating new items is to add dummy route names to an item uisng addDummyNamedRoutes method:

 ```php
 $admin_nav=$laradmin->navigation->create('Comicpic','comicpic','admin.apps',[